frog-minvydas/ISAP-Egzas/README.md

-Domain Driven Design
+**Domain Driven Design**

-What is DDD?
-What issues it attempts to solve, what values does it provide, and what are the main principles of DDD?
+**<h4>What is DDD?
+What issues it attempts to solve, what values does it provide, and what are the main principles of DDD?</h4>**

+Domain Driven Design – an approach to software development enabling teams to more effectively manage the construction and maintenance of software for complex problem domains!

+Solves issues:
+cost centric vs profit centric view on development process solving problems using technology rather than careful thought and design database is given too much priority improper naming of objects and operations too fast delivery -> lower quality -> big ball of mud business logic in user interface components and persistence components broken, slow, and locking database queries wrong abstractions strongly coupled services

+Values:

+domain model
+precise definition and understanding of the business is developed domain experts contribute to software design better user experience is gained clean boundaries are placed around pure models Enterprise Architecture is better organized
+Agile, Iterative, Continuous modelling new tools, both Strategic and Tactical, are employed

+Principles:

+Exploration and experimentation
+Challenging assumptions
+Continuously modelling
+No wrong models – practice
+Flexible code aids discovery
+Problem solver first, technologist second
+Don’t solve all the problems
+Good is good enough

 What are the main concerns of strategic modelling in DDD?
 What is the Concept map?
 What is the value of good domain boundaries?
 What are the context mapping patterns?